 Engage with xMatters

-The integration creates events in xMatters and sends notifications to the appropriate recipients when issues are created or updated in Jira.
-When a webhook triggers an HTTP call to the add-on server, the server builds the event payload, and queries xMatters for the assignee (if one is populated) based on the Jira SD User ID custom field.
-If the user is found, xMatters sets them as a recipient and creates the event.
+The integration creates alerts in xMatters and sends notifications to the appropriate recipients when issues are created or updated in Jira.
+When a webhook triggers an HTTP call to the add-on server, the server builds the alert payload, and queries xMatters for the assignee (if one is populated) based on the Jira SD User ID custom field.
+If the user is found, xMatters sets them as a recipient and creates the alert.
 If they are not found, xMatters targets the default recipient set in the integration configuration.

 When a user responds with "Accept", the add-on server queries xMatters for the account ID stored in the "Jira SD User ID" custom field, and uses that to set the responder as the assignee in Jira.
 To do this, the user also needs to have access to the project in Jira and have the Assignable User permission.